n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ReadBinaryFile/README.md

 ## Node Reference

-1. **File Path**: This is a text field that is used to specify the path to the file to be read.
+1. *File Path* field: This field specifies the path to the file.
-2. **Property Name**: Name of the property that the binary file will be stored in n8n.
+2. *Property Name* field: Name of the binary property to which to write the data of the read file.

 ## Example Usage